 Stage 3: Senior year: The thesis

-- Students will spend a year working with a thesis advisor on a project while enrolled in CHIN 495-496.
+- You will spend the year working with a thesis advisor on a project while enrolled in CHIN 495-496.

-- In the fall of the senior year, the student should submit to the Program Director the faculty members who will serve on the examining committee.
-Students should meet with each committee member to discuss his or her project.
-Each examining committee must consist of three or more faculty members, with representation from at least two academic departments.
-Any current William and Mary faculty member who is eligible to assign grades may serve on an Honors committee, including visiting and adjunct faculty.
+- In the fall of the senior year, you will ask at least two faculty members to serve on your examining committee.
+Each examining committee must consist of three or more faculty members.
+One member will be your advisor.
+The others must represent at least two academic departments.
+Any current faculty member who is eligible to assign grades may serve on an Honors committee, including visiting and adjunct faculty.
+You should meet with each committee member to discuss your project.

-- The thesis is due by mid-April of the senior year (two weeks before the end of spring classes), followed by an oral examination (before the last day of spring classes).
-The examining committee determines the level of honors (no honors, Honors, High Honors, Highest Honors) and assigns a grade for CHIN 496.
-The thesis advisor also then assigns a grade for CHIN 495.
+- The thesis is due by mid-April of your senior year (two weeks before the end of spring classes).
+Submission of your thesis is followed by an oral examination (before the last day of spring classes).
+Your examining committee determines the level of honors (no honors, Honors, High Honors, Highest Honors) and assigns a grade for CHIN 496.
+Your thesis advisor also then assigns a grade for CHIN 495.